nanoframework/Home/docs/developing-apps/getting-started-guide.md

 1. Download Visual Studio 2017.
 If you already have it installed, you can skip this step.
 If you don’t, please download the free [Visual Studio Community 2017](https://www.visualstudio.com/downloads) edition.
 Either way, make sure you've selected the .NET desktop workload.

 2. Launch Visual Studio 2017 (we’ll just refer to it as VS from now on) and install the **nanoFramework** extension.
-You can do this by going into Tools > Extensions and Updates and entering “nanoFramework” in the search box.
-Make sure you’ve switched the left-hand tree view to the Online branch.
+You can do this by going into Tools > Extensions and Updates.
+Make sure you’ve switched the left-hand tree view to the Online branch and enter “nanoFramework” in the search box.

 3. Now open the Device Explorer window.
 You can do this by going into View > Other Windows > Device Explorer.